 This week Sunday Folk …

-This Sunday we'll meet the Tindalls - they'll be playing live in the
+This Sunday we'll meet the Tindalls - they'll be playing live in

 Listen to the Performance: